John-Abbott-College/1T4-Notes/wk10/intro_encryption.md

 We can apply the same encryption principles to any kind of data being exchanged or stored via the internet.

+Want to see how this is done in real life?
+Check out this tutorial: https://www.digitalocean.com/community/tutorials/how-to-use-gpg-to-encrypt-and-sign-messages

 <br>

 *The following section is based on the article [How Does HTTPS Work?](https://tiptopsecurity.com/how-does-https-work-rsa-encryption-explained/) by TipTopSecurity.com*